-Apply to become a Guild Member or Friend
+Become a Guild Member, Friend or Student Friend

-Guild Membership is open to anyone who specialises in agriculture, horticulture or other rural industries and is involved in journalism, broadcasting, publishing or commercial photography or press and public relations.
+Becoming a fully-entitled Member of the Guild is open to anyone who specialises in agriculture, horticulture or other rural industries, and is involved in journalism, broadcasting, publishing or commercial photography or press and public relations.
 This includes overseas residents whose work is published or broadcast in Great Britain.

 The Guild is a community of professionals with regular networking and training opportunities both in Britain and overseas.
 It is also a source of news about members' professional activities, and represents their interests through other organisations in the rural sector.